 Drop-off: Families will arrive and park as they always have.
 We will have stripes on the sidewalk (six feet apart – like the supermarket) where families will wait for their child to be admitted to the building.
-In Danbury each side of the bridge is define by direction.
+In Danbury, each side of the bridge is defined by direction.
 Adults must wear a mask/face covering when they are on the line and when they are speaking to school staff.
-Before children are admitted to the building, we will check their temperature using a touchless thermometer.
+Before children are admitted to the building, the will use hand sanitizer and we will check their temperature using a touchless thermometer.
 If your child’s temperature is over 100 degrees, we will test it again using a second thermometer.
 If the second thermometer displays the same temperature as the first thermometer, your child will not be allowed to enter the building.
 If your child’s temperature is less than 100 degrees, your child will be escorted into the building by one of the teachers.

 Teachers: Teachers are required to wear a face-covering or a face shield.
 Some of the teachers will also be wearing a blue smock or other protective clothing to cover their outside clothes.
 These will be washed and disinfected at school daily.

-Sanitizer: If applicable, children will be supervised using hand sanitizer as soon as they enter the foyer.
+Sanitizer: All children will be supervised using hand sanitizer before they enter the foyer.
 They will wash off the residue when they get to the classroom.
 If hand sanitizer is not applicable, children will engage in supervised hand-washing.

 Hallways: Only one group/class will be allowed to use a hallway at any given time.